dwnhgyl/LegendaryRL/perks&&powers.md

 **Stone Body**: 6 turns.
 The player gains the “Stone Body” buff, gaining a small bonus to armor for a moderate duration and increasing armor apply chance by a small amount.
 The player also gains resistance to lightning and fire, and slow movement, for the same duration.

 **Shadows**: 5 turns.
-If the player’s space is targeted, the player gains the “Shadows” buff, gaining a moderate stealth bonus in shade and darkness.
-If any other space is targeted, a moderate area of effect around the targeted space becomes one step darker than it would be otherwise.
+Creates a moderate-sized area of effect.
+This effect makes the spaces inside dark with a high priority.
+It also applies a "fade" buff to the caster as long as they are within the area, granting a small bonus to Hide.
+This spell only makes noise if it affects a space that is brightly lit.

 **Brutish Transformation**: 10 turns.
 For a long duration, the player gains a moderate bonus to melee damage, melee attack rolls, parry value, and armor value.
 The player cannot access the inventory, interact with items, or use Feats or Tricks.